pratyakshajha/transfer-learning-with-fastai/README.md

 # Transfer Learning by Fastai

-This repo consists my code from fastai deep learning part 1 course's first lesson.
+This repo consists my code from fastai deep learning part 1 course's lesson on using transfer learning for computer vision.

 All the python notebooks have been written for colab specifically.
 To run any notebook, open them in colab by: